What cultural faux pas should I try to avoid making in Umhlanga?

 We asked people in Umhlanga if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Umhlanga, it's important to avoid making assumptions about people based on their race or ethnicity.
 South Africa has a diverse population and a complex history of racial tension, so it's best to treat everyone as an individual.
 Avoid discussing politics, especially apartheid, unless it's brought up by someone else.
 This is a sensitive topic that can easily lead to heated debates.
 Do not litter or disrespect the environment.
 South Africans are proud of their natural beauty and efforts are made to keep the environment clean.
 Avoid public displays of wealth, as this can be seen as insensitive due to the high levels of poverty in the country.
 Do not take photos of people without their permission.
 This is considered disrespectful and invasive.
 Avoid making negative comments about the country or comparing it unfavorably to your home country.
 This can be seen as disrespectful and unappreciative.
 Do not use offensive or derogatory language.
 South Africans are generally polite and respectful, and using such language can be seen as rude and disrespectful.
 Avoid being overly loud or disruptive in public places.
 This can be seen as disrespectful and inconsiderate of others.
 Do not disrespect or disregard local customs and traditions.
 South Africa has a rich cultural heritage and it's important to respect this.
 Avoid being late for appointments or meetings.
 Punctuality is valued in South African culture.
 Do not ignore or dismiss someone when they greet you.
-Greeting is an important part of South African culture and it's considered rude to not return a greeting," commented one expat who made the move to Umhlanga, South Africa.
+Greeting is an important part of South African culture and it's considered rude to not return a greeting," explained one expat living in Umhlanga, South Africa.

 Other Questions: